-This shrub will require occasional maintenance and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
+This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;